MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

 ## Before you begin

-Clone the [Win32 WebView2 repo][WebView2SamplesWin32GettingStarted].
+Clone the [WebView2 Samples repo][WebView2Samples].
 Build and run the WebView2 sample application as described in [Get Started with WebView2 in Win32 apps][WebView2inWin32apps].

 ## Simple Messages